 The first new song from the band in 14 years, taken from their second album 'Wilderness' was 'Genie', which was released with an animated music video by Jonathan Pound (Throwing Muses, Micah P. Hinson) and premiered on Clashmusic.com in November 2016.

-The album 'Wilderness' was released in January 2017 on Enraptured Records to critical acclaim in the national press.
+The album 'Wilderness' was released in January 2017 on Enraptured Records.
 'Wilderness' was once again produced by Graham Sutton (Silver Apples, East India Youth, These New Puritans, British Sea Power, Jarvis Cocker) and featured sleeve art by long time visual collaborator Martin Andersen (AndersenM, 4AD/V23, JK Rowling's Pottermore).
 The record featured Scott Heim (Mysterious Skin) on guest spoken words, Leo Castro on Trombone and Samuel R. Laws, who played drums on the album's title track.

 The band played live for the first time since 2008 at Rough Trade East, London in February 2017, performing tracks from 'Wilderness'.